aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/ibaseportionformateffectivedata/_index.md

 ```

-Returns the font height of a portion.
+Returns the font height of the text portion, in points.
 Read-only float.

 **Returns:**
 float